rjlicata/llm-sheet-analysis/README.md

 These are items that are planned to be added/updated.

-1. Add configuration file to make it clear what file, model, etc. you want to use when running "main.py" or `make converse`.

-2. Add better safeguards.
+1. Add better safeguards.
     - There are likely packages out there that can address some of the aforementioned concerns.

-3. Create chat GUI to replace "main.py".

-4. Implement other LLM communication methods.
+2. Implement other LLM communication methods.
     - This currently only handles Ollama-hosted models using OpenAI API.